Hidden doors can be exciting.

 It’ll show you all the keywords you’re currently ranking for, as well as which pages on your site are ranking for those keywords.
 The goal here is to check every page that’s ranking and make sure that it’s a “final destination” page.

-Simply navigate to the Keywords tab to find this:
+Simply navigate to the Rank Tracker tab to find this:

 (Don’t already have a Monitor Backlinks account?
 Have 30 days on me by clicking here!)